 Fees/Refund.
-Starting two business days after the student's initial registration, a system access fee of \$8.60 is charged every calendar day the student makes one or more successful adjustments to their schedule.
-A \$23 late schedule change fee is assessed for each course dropped after the first week of classes.
+Starting two business days after the student's initial registration, a system access fee will be charged every calendar day the student makes one or more successful adjustments to their schedule.
+A late schedule change fee will also be assessed for each course dropped after the first week of classes.
 The late schedule change fee also applies to a section change, a change of arranged hours, or an audit change.